Rasheedat Ajibade: International career

-Rasheedat Ajibade has represented Nigeria at under-17, under-20 and senior national team.
+Ajibade has represented Nigeria at under-17, under-20 and the senior national team.
 In the African qualifiers, en route to the 2014 FIFA U-17 Women's World Cup, Ajibade scored a brace for Nigeria first leg win over Namibia.
-At the competition proper, Ajibade scored the winning goal in Nigeria's first game against China.
-In the final group game against Mexico, Ajibade scored a goal in Nigeria, two goal win to seal a quarter final game with Spain.
+At the competition proper, she scored the winning goal in Nigeria's first game against China.
+In the final group game against Mexico, she scored a goal in Nigeria, two goal win to seal a quarter final game with Spain.

 Ajibade was named in Coach Bala Nikiyu 21-man squad for 2016 FIFA U-17 Women's World Cup, wearing jersey number 10.
-At the competition, Ajibade was the captain of Nigeria, and spoke to FIFA.com on the determination of the team to do better than the quarter-final finish they had in 2014.
-Ajibade was also part of Nigeria players at 2016 FIFA U-20 Women's World Cup, she was named man-of-the-match in the second group game against Canada.
+At the competition, Ajibade was the captain of Nigeria women's national under-17 football team.
+Ajibade was also part of Nigeria women's national under-20 football team at the 2016 FIFA U-20 Women's World Cup, where she was named man-of-the-match in the second group game against Canada.

-In the first round encounter to determine Africa's representative at 2018 FIFA U-20 Women's World Cup, Ajibade scored a brace in the first leg tie against Tanzania, that gave Nigeria a three-goal advantage before the return leg in Dar e Sallam.
-In the return leg, played in October 2017, Ajibade scored two goals in Nigeria six goal win against the home-side.
-On 27 January 2018, Ajibade scored two goals in Nigeria's six goal win against South Africa, the win confirmed Nigeria's qualification for the 2018 FIFA U-20 Women's World Cup in France.
+In the first round encounter to determine Africa's representative at 2018 FIFA U-20 Women's World Cup, Ajibade scored a brace in the first leg tie against Tanzania, giving Nigeria a three-goal advantage before the return leg in Dar e Sallam.
+In the return leg in October 2017, she scored two out of six goals against the home-side.
+On 27 January 2018, Ajibade scored two goals in Nigeria's six goal win against South Africa, securing Nigeria women's national under-20 football team's qualification for the 2018 FIFA U-20 Women's World Cup in France.